 Feasta is based in Ireland but has international membership (and several of our members in and around Ireland are also involved with the Irish Doughnut Economics Network).
 We’ve been taking a systems-based approach to economics ever since Feasta’s founding.
 Rather than assuming that problems are being caused by people deliberately behaving badly, we tend to assume that they're caused by bad systems and we work (alongside many partners) to come up with better ones.

 Our focus is often quite global.
 We think it's very important to think globally as well as locally, since the great work that's often done locally risks being swept away or distorted by broader economic dynamics, unless those dynamics are changed too.

-The Doughnut is being held up by three supports, which each represent two initiatives that Feasta is involved with.
+The Doughnut is being held up by three supports, which represent initiatives that Feasta members think are important.
 The idea is that they all, or something like them, are interdependent and necessary - if you take one away then the whole thing will fall over.

-We had a lot of fun doing this - seven of us brainstormed what to do in online meetings and then one of us worked up the draft.
-It really pushed the limits of her free graphic design software!
-It was a great learning experience, but we probably should have allocated about twice as much time to doing it.
-We’ll know that for next year.
+We had a lot of fun doing this - we brainstormed what to do in online meetings and then one of us worked up the draft.
+It really pushed the limits of free graphic design software!
+We consider it a living document, as the process of working on it is as important as the end product.